allthingstalk/arduino-sdk/readme.md

 ### Examples

-All examples can be found in the `ATT_IOT/examples` folder.
+All examples can be found in the `arduino-sdk/libraries/ATT_IOT/examples/` folder.<br>
+Please note the minor board specific settings below.

 #### Arduino Ethernet / Leonardo